Gilkanon/the_reel_score_api/README.md

 ### 1. Prerequisites

 - Node.js (v18 or higher recommended)
-- npm or yarn
+- Yarn
-- A running MySQL database
+- A running docker on your PC
 - A TMDb API Key (get one [here](https://www.themoviedb.org/documentation/api))

 ### 2. Installation & Setup